Asian option as a fixed-point: Fixed-point

-Now, as $F$ is a contraction so is the translation mapping $F(\cdot)+g_0$.
-Henceforth, $F(\cdot)+g_0$ has a fixed point thanks to the Fixed Point Theorem.
-This in turn implies that equation (\ref{eq:gAsianF}) has a unique solution, and $g$ is the fixed point.
+then $H$ is the only solution. \end{corollary} \begin{proof} Since $F$ is a contraction so is the translation mapping $F(\cdot)+H_0$.
+Henceforth, $F(\cdot)+H_0$ has a fixed point thanks to the Banach Fixed-Point Theorem.
+This in turn implies the uniqueness. \end{proof}